Social media use for student learning

 Appropriate uses for social media to support student learning

-- use of a private classroom online blog by a student to describe/showcase classwork as it develops, which the teacher, peers or the student’s parents/carers can make appropriate comments on (for example, portfolio of a design process)
+- use of a non-age restricted, private classroom online blog by a student to describe/showcase classwork as it develops, which the teacher, peers or the student’s parents/carers can make appropriate comments on (for example, portfolio of a design process)

 - use of an online wiki by a teacher as a content repository (for example, a collection of primary source material)

-- use of a private classroom discussion board or chat forum to hold a slow chat, where questions posed/answers posted can be offered at different times (for example, questions prompting students to share effective self-regulation strategies)
+- use of a non-age restricted, private classroom discussion board or chat forum to hold a slow chat, where questions posed/answers posted can be offered at different times (for example, questions prompting students to share effective self-regulation strategies)

 - use of online collaborative mapping tools to record/annotate local or global events, phenomena and places (for example, mapping/documenting global volcanic activity)